HathorNetwork/rfcs/text/0000-p2p-sync.md

 merkle_tree = merkle.digest()
 ```

-This is not exactly a merkle tree, since we are just calculating the `sha256` of each transaction's hash in sequence but it's good enough to validate the difference between two sets of transactions.
+This is definitely not a merkle tree, since we are just calculating the `sha256` of each transaction's hash in sequence but it's good enough to validate the difference between two sets of transactions.
 We should change this in the future to use a proper merkle tree.

 ---